 Some good skills to have are basic maths and English language, good animal handling skills, and it’s a bonus to have a New Zealand driver's licence.

 As a shepherd you will ideally have a National Certificate in Agriculture Level 2 and be working towards a higher qualification.

 Red meat processing

-Seasonal work through to rewarding careers available now
+Seasonal work through to rewarding careers

 The red meat processing sector offers a vast array of jobs, ranging from processing, engineering, trades, sales and marketing or human resources, to distribution, animal welfare and many scientific and environmental roles.

 There are entry level roles for those without any formal qualifications or experience as well as for those who have undertaken Primary ITO training or tertiary and post-graduate study.
 There are strong career pathways, enabling staff to progress over time from entry level to more senior and management roles.